Thinkslip/Movie-App/README.md

 # Movie App

-This a movie review application which allows users to create accounts, review movies, and manage watchlists
+This a movie review application which allows users to create accounts, review movies, and manage watchlists.

 ## Features
 - User authentication (JWT-based)